danielteeny/TabWife/README.md

-# TabWrangler
+# TabWife

-A powerful Safari extension for organizing and managing browser tabs.
-TabWrangler helps you find and close duplicate tabs, organize tabs by domain, and save/restore browsing sessions.
+A Safari extension that keeps your tabs tidy and organized.
+Like a trad wife, TabWife cleans up after you - finding and closing duplicate tabs, organizing tabs by domain, and managing your browsing sessions.

 ## Features